Extending the Reach of the Point-to-Set Principle: Conclusion

+Our results exhibit and amplify the power of the theory of computing to make unexpected contributions to other areas of the mathematical sciences.
+We hope and expect to see more such results in the near future.

-At the time of this writing, a hyperspace Hausdorff dimension theorem remains an open problem.
+We mention three open problems whose solutions may contribute to such progress.
+First, at the time of this writing, a hyperspace Hausdorff dimension theorem remains an open problem.
 The difficulty in adapting our approach to that problem is that in the proof of Theorem~\ref{thm:packminkequiv}, the set $L$ we construct is only guaranteed to have high complexity at infinitely many precisions.
 An analogous proof for Hausdorff dimension would require constructing a set $L$ that has high complexity at all but finitely many precisions.

+Second, it would be useful to identify classes of spaces in which Billingsley-type algorithmic dimensions---dimensions shaped by probability measures---can be formulated.

+Finally, we do not at this time know how to characterize algorithmic dimensions in separable metric spaces in terms of martingales or more general gales.
+This is despite the fact that algorithmic dimensions were first formulated in these terms in sequence spaces.